Durendal/docker-litecoind/README.md

 Docker image that runs the Rubycoin rubycoind node in a container for easy deployment.

 ## Setup
-In order to setup a Rubycoin node with the default options (no wallet and no RPC server) perform the following steps:
+In order to setup a Rubycoin node with the default options perform the following steps:

 1. Create a volume for the rubycoin data.